 On the other hand, most of the rest of the people in the empire were extremely poor.
 They were often slaves.
 Or, for example, they worked for subsistence wages growing food for the rulers, mining wealth from the land, fighting wars, or doing other various work for the empire.

 And this is how people lived for a long time.
 There were a few very wealthy rulers, a small sort of wealthy ruling class, and the rest of folks living very poorly.

 For thousands of years, most of the world’s wealth went to enriching the lives of rulers or building pyramids or palaces or cathedrals or city walls.
 Eventually, some individuals realized that they could use wealth to generate more wealth.

-So private citizens started doing things like investing money in ships in which they could sail to new countries; purchase or steal goods needed and desired in their home country; and then return home and sell these goods at a profit.
-And then they could invest this profit in building more ships that could sail forth in search of more profit.
+So private citizens started doing things like investing money in ships in which they could sail to new countries.
+In these countries, they could purchase or steal goods needed and desired in their home country.
+And then they returned home and sold these goods at a profit.
+This allowed them to invest this profit in building more ships that could sail forth in search of more profit.

-And so, the economy in the world shifted from people extracting wealth from the earth to cover basic subsistence needs, enrich rulers, and build public monuments.
-And private individuals began various enterprises (merchant ships were just one such enterprise) that allowed them to use wealth in order to generate more wealth.
+And so, the economy in the world shifted from people extracting wealth from the earth to cover basic subsistence needs and to enrich rulers and build public monuments.
+Instead, private individuals began various enterprises (merchant ships were just one such enterprise) that allowed them to use wealth in order to generate more wealth.

 And capitalism was born.

 In capitalism, private individuals, rather than the public or a ruler or the government, own companies that appropriate natural resources or the services of individuals (or both).
 The private business owners set prices for goods and establish wages for workers.
 They also decide what to do with the profit of the company—for instance, whether it should be reinvested; given back to workers in the form of bonuses or higher wages or medical benefits; or, as another example, given to CEOs or shareholders or whatever.